AboutCommissionsNews & EventsRecordingsSupportContact

 Read more >

-Lisa Bielawa: The Lay of the Love and Death, Portrait-Elegy, and Fledgling bielawa
+Lisa Bielawa: The Lay of the Love and Death, Portrait-Elegy, Fledgling, and Rondolette bielawa

 Composer-vocalist Lisa Bielawa often takes inspiration for her work from literary sources and from close artistic collaborations.
 A graduate of Yale University with a BA summa cum laude in Literature, her music explores the ritual and phenomenological nature of music-making and listening, employing instrumental forces in ways that are both dramatic and intimate in their use of time and space.
 Bielawa's The Lay of the Love and Death, written for violinist Colin Jacobsen and baritone Jesse Blumberg and based on an epic poem by Rilke, premiered at Alice Tully Hall in March 2006.
 Hurry, for soprano and chamber ensemble, was commissioned by Carnegie Hall and premiered in 2004 as part of Dawn Upshaw's Perspectives series.